 An OSCP-certified security professional has demonstrated the ability to use persistence, creativity, and perceptiveness to identify vulnerabilities and execute organized attacks under tight time constraints and think outside the box.

 This certification program focuses on hands-on offensive information security skills.
-It consists of a nearly 24-hour pen testing exam and a documentation report due 24 hours after it.
+It consists of a nearly 24-hour pen testing exam and a pentest report due 24 hours after it.
 It takes real willpower to withstand this trial.

 - Active Directory Attacks